strangers become neighbors.

 Through a life of prayer, we are reminded of who we are and we are shaped to be the people of God.

-- Daily communal and private prayer
+- Daily prayer

 God welcomes us to the table weekly for a dinner party and Holy Communion, where we celebrate God’s self-giving love and respond to God‘s hospitality.